Anxiety And Sex: Tips For Managing Your Nervousness

 Consider seeking the support of a counselor or therapist if you are experiencing anxiety around sex.
 Online therapy provides an affordable and convenient option for receiving support from the comfort of your own home.

-Through Regain, you can work with a licensed therapist to address the challenges you are facing.
-They can assist you in processing the uneasiness you are experiencing around sex and developing tools for communicating with your partner.
-Over time, you might find that your fears become less intense, and you can connect sexually without experiencing distress.
-This process takes time, however seeking support to begin working through your fears is the first step towards more fulfillment in this area of your life.
+While experiencing anxiety during, before, or after sexual activity can be frustrating, it also can be overcome with the right support.
+Over time, you might find that your fears become less intense, and you can connect sexually without experiencing stress.
+This process often takes time, but seeking support to begin working through your fears may be the first step towards more fulfillment in this area of your life.

 The information on this page is not intended to be a substitution for diagnosis, treatment, or informed professional advice.
 You should not take any action or avoid taking any action without consulting with a qualified mental health professional.
 For more information, please read our terms of use.